 The Majestic Mountain Loop Stops at Three National Parks

-At the southern end of the San Joaquin Valley and the heart of the Mojave Desert, you’ll find country music and a noteworthy luncheonette.
+At the southern end of the San Joaquin Valley, you’ll find country music, craft brews and genuine grub in Bakersfield.